Minimal Data Set Switzerland (MiND)

 The chart above shows submissions of the signed survey.
 It’s a snapshot from 30 days, ending March 31st 2021.

-106 Emergency services are invited to participate.
-2 of those did not offer a 24/7/365 service during 2019 and can therefore not participate.
+106 Emergency services were invited to participate.
+2 of those did not offer a 24/7/365 service during 2019 and were therefore unable to participate.
 Out of 104 emergency services, 82 departments submitted signed completed surveys, which equals a return of 78.8%.

 As of May 8, 94 surveys have been completed and submitted, representing a 90.4% response rate.
 (Right column chart, below.)